 Visions offers an informed overview of the provocative and quick-changing mediums of moving image and performance, presenting works from across the world.
-Each Visions presents two to three exhibition and event programmes and invites lead artists, renowned for their innovation in the digital field, to head and inspire each one.
+Each Visions presents two exhibition and event programmes and invites lead artists, renowned for their innovation in the digital field, to head and inspire each one.
 The ideas of the lead artists support the selection process and set the tone for the wider exhibition.

 Established in 1999, Visions has exhibited artists including Oreet Ashery, Tacita Dean, Ori Gersht, Dryden Goodwin, Susan Hiller, Mikhail Karikis, Tina Keane, Lawrence Lek, Uriel Orlow, Hetain Patel, Heather Phillipson and Nye Thompson, many at the very early stages of their careers.
 Not to be missed, Visions gives viewers the unique experience of a curated conversation of filmmakers from across the world.
-Visions in the Nunnery is curated by artist and selector Tessa Garland with Sophie Hill, Director of Arts and Events at Bow Arts.

 About Bow Arts